 All-Inclusive Tours of Zaanse Schans, Volendam and Marken

 If you’re visiting Amsterdam, one of the best ways to see the surrounding area is with an all-inclusive tour.
-They’re not only the most efficient way to guarantee you see the best sites in this part of the Netherlands, but they’re also good if you don’t have your own transportation or just want some help navigating through all the available options.
+They’re not only the most efficient way to guarantee you see the best sites in this part of the Netherlands, but they’re also good if you don’t have transportation or want some help navigating through all the available options.

-If you’re interested in exploring Zaanse Schans, Volendam, and Marken by bus, then this tour package is the best.
+If you’re interested in exploring Zaanse Schans, Volendam, and Marken by bus, this tour package is the best.
 With their Classic Tour, you’ll enjoy a 5-plus hour bus tour exploring the Dutch countryside and Zaanse Schans windmills, visiting the island community of Marken, and stopping at the fishing villages and tasting the cheeses of Volendam.

 For a bus-only tour that adds in the historic city of Edam (home of the cheese of the same name), this 8-hour tour is the best.
-You’ll start in Zaanse Schans, where you’ll see the wooden shoe factory and working windmills, before going on to Edam for some cheese tasting and a clog-making demonstration.
+You’ll start in Zaanse Schans, where you’ll see the wooden shoe factory and working windmills, before going to Edam for some cheese tasting and a clog-making demonstration.